U.S. Capitol building on a sunny day with blue sky in background and lawn in foreground.

 • Workers have the right to limit employers’ use of their sensitive data (such as health-related data, data related to protected characteristics such as race and ethnicity, and genetic data).

-• In the hiring context, employers must give detailed explanation, provide notice, and obtain consent when using AI-enabled assessments, such as facial recognition, during video interviews for employment.
+• In the hiring context, employers must give a detailed explanation, provide notice, and obtain consent when using AI-enabled assessments, such as facial recognition, during video interviews for employment.

-• Employers must take steps to protect all worker data and must have a written retention and destruction policy.
+• Employers must take steps to protect all worker data and have a written retention and destruction policy.
 Biometric data requires greater protections.

 • Workers must have a private right of action and be protected from retaliation for exercising their rights.